guzman-raphael/matlab/README.md

 * MATLAB_HOSTID=xx:xx:xx:xx:xx:xx `MAC Address supplied to Mathworks as HostID associated with license`

-* MATLAB_USER=muser               `Application user associated with license.
-All images built with this user`
+* MATLAB_USER=muser               `System/ComputerLogin user associated with license.
+Default is muser`

 * MATLAB_UID=1000                 `Any UID of your docker host`